Juggy247/Juggy247/README.md

-- 👋 Hi, I’m Thu Htoo Zaw
+- 👋 Hi, I’m Jug
 - 👀 I’m interested in Computer science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me thuhtoozaw53@gmail.com
+- 📫 How to reach me thuhtoozaw2477@gmail.com

 <!---
 Juggy247/Juggy247 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.